h2oai/wave/website/docs/security.md

 panic: failed connecting to OIDC provider: 404 Not Found:
 ```

 Change the URL to `https://sts.windows.net/$UUID/` instead to make OpenID work.
+You can also try with `https://login.microsoftonline.com/$UUID/v2.0`

+Note: When configuring redirect URIs in Microsoft Entra ID, select the Web platform.
+For local development, the URI should be set to: `http://localhost:10101/_auth/callback`

 ### Explicit token refresh